 Warehouses can be used for long-term storage or as a place for short-term storage inventory.
 Some big companies own and can store the products in private warehouses.
 Others rent space in public warehouses.

 A bonded warehouse can be used to store imported goods until the importer pays taxes.
 Warehouses are usually static spaces with few employees and little movement of goods in and out on most days.
+To optimize storage efficiency, it's important to consider popular warehouse shelving options.

 Most warehouses do business with wholesale retailers or B2B orders involving a large number of products.
 Warehouses typically do not ship products to external customers or end-users.
 Instead of buying their own warehouse and hiring staff to manage it, businesses can rent space and share costs with other companies.